 When you receive a traffic ticket, there is more at stake than you might think.
 Tickets and other driving offenses add points to your license, which can contribute to increased insurance rates and even the suspension of your license.
 A criminal defense lawyer may be able to assess your situation and work toward the best resolution possible in your case.

-Common Traffic Offenses in Summerville
+What are Common Traffic Offenses in Summerville?

 Speeding tickets are typically the most common traffic citation that police officers write in Summerville.
 However, there are various other traffic offenses that can have adverse effects on driving records, insurance rates, and licenses.
 These offenses include: